The Guide to the Religions in Niue

 Sunday worship is an integral part of the Niuean lifestyle for many.
 Visitors are welcome to join Sunday worship in one of the island’s village churches.
 Whether you’re religious or not, the experience of listening to beautiful harmonies sung by the locals is uplifting.
 It’s a great opportunity to experience a slice of life in Niue.

-Note that appropriate dress needs to be worn for attending local church services, covering the knees of both men and women, wearing a collared shirt for men, a skirt for women and avoid wearing hats and all-white, as these have symbolic meanings in a church setting.
-Learn more about cultural etiquette in Niue Etiquette: What are the Local Customs in Niue?.
+Note that appropriate dress needs to be worn for attending local church services: covering the knees of both men and women, wearing a collared shirt for men, a skirt for women, and, preferably, women wear an appropriate hat (but it’s Ok as a visitor if you don’t have one).
+Wearing hats and all-white, as these have symbolic meanings in a church setting.
+Learn more about cultural etiquette in the 5 Best Churches in Niue to Experience as a Visitor.

-The Christian holidays of Easter and Christmas are special times to experience Niue when locals celebrate with special church services and festivals over the festive period.
-Learn more in Easter in Niue and Where to Spend Christmas in Niue.
+The Christian holidays of Easter, Christmas and Peniamina Gospel Day are special times to experience Niue when locals celebrate with special church services and festivals over the festive period.
+Learn more about them in our guides to Easter in Niue and Christmas in Niue.

 Christian Denominations Represented in Niue